isabella232/journeys.en/help/using/datasource/ds.md

 1. In the top menu, click the **Data Sources** tab.

     The list of data sources is displayed.
-See [The Journey Orchestration' interface](../about/aboutinterface.md) for more information on the interface.
+See [User interface](../about/aboutinterface.md) for more information on the interface.

     ![](../assets/journey18.png)